Know your signals

 The Last Chance Line & Emergency Aid

 - Not all barges will have this, but it is becoming more common as a last-minute safety device.
-Along the stern, you may see a line attached from the port side to the starboard side that dips close to the water.
+Along the bow, you may see a line attached from the port side to the starboard side that dips close to the water.
 This is known as “the last chance line” and can be vital to saving individuals overboard in front of the tow.
 As tows have a significant blind spot and can take up to a mile to come to a complete stop, this is a crucial life-saving device for boaters with stalled engines or skiers that have fallen in front of barge traffic.

 - As barges operate routes frequently on designated waterways, they have the ability to respond quickly to boaters in distress.
 If you find yourself needing rescue — and a commercial vessel is nearby — towboats may be one of your best chances for a speedy and skilled response.
 Don’t hesitate to send out a distress signal, as captains & deckhands are trained to provide emergency aid.